container-images/postfix/README.md

     postfix -d docker.io/modularitycontainers/postfix
 ```

-Environment variable DEBUG_MODE is used for debugging proposes
+Environment variable DEBUG_MODE is used for debugging purposes
-from Postfix and dovecot point of views.
+from postfix point of view.

 ## How to use the container with IMAP.